Addressing mode: PC-relative

 The effective address for a PC-relative instruction address is the offset parameter added to the address of the next instruction.
 This offset is usually signed to allow reference to code both before and after the instruction.

-This is particularly useful in connection with jumps, because typical jumps are to nearby instructions (in a high-level language most if or while statements are reasonably short).
+This is particularly useful in connection with jump instructions, because typical jumps are to nearby instructions (in a high-level language most if or while statements are reasonably short).
 Measurements of actual programs suggest that an 8 or 10 bit offset is large enough for some 90% of conditional jumps (roughly ±128 or ±512 bytes).
+For jumps to instructions that are not nearby, other addressing modes are used.

 Another advantage of PC-relative addressing is that the code may be position-independent, i.e. it can be loaded anywhere in memory without the need to adjust any addresses.

-Some versions of this addressing mode may be conditional referring to two registers ("jump if reg1=reg2"), one register ("jump unless reg1=0") or no registers, implicitly referring to some previously-set bit in the status register.
-See also conditional execution below.